BonfaceKilz/BonfaceKilz/content/post/2017-04-25-avr-bitwise-operation-in-c.md

 +++
 categories = ["electronics"]
-date = "2017-04-25T11:07:58+03:00"
+date = "2017-04-25"
 description = "Some fundamental basics in AVR programming.
 Working with bits." tags = ["avr", "electronics"] title = "Bitwise Operations in AVR"

 +++
 I've realised I've become abit rusty when it comes to microcontroller stuff.
-I've decided to tinker with things and I thought it'd be cool write about C bit manipulation since I use it alot when programming microcontrollers.
+I've decided to tinker with things and I thought it'd be cool to write about C bit manipulation since I use it alot when programming microcontrollers.
 Here's an example of a set of macros that uses bit manipulation:

 ```
 #define output_low(port, pin) port &= ~(1<<pin)